EricWReinhart/Wordle/README.md

 Semester: Fall 2022

 ## Team Information
-Tsugunobu Miyake and Eric Reinhert.
+Tsugunobu Miyake and Eric Reinhart.
 We are both in the Class of 2025.
 Tsugunobu is majoring in Computer Science and Engineering, and Eric is majoring in Computer Science.